-Want help with a talk or presentation?
+Want help with your talk or presentation?

-Get specialist help from me in the following areas:
+Get some specialist help in the following:

 - Writing a speech

-- Practical skills when giving talks and speeches
+- Practical skills, when giving talks and speeches

 - Presentation skills